I don’t have any problems keeping up with the latest Google algorithm updates. In fact, it’s exciting.

 You don’t need to speak German to understand what’s going on here!

 Remember that in today’s Google algorithm, relevant links will pass more search engine optimization value than irrelevant links.
-In my recent blog post, I made sure that my anchor texts and referred pages are relevant.

 Google wants you to link to your internal pages.
 It tells Google that you’re proud of your site content and want to send users to it.